sphere-engine/SRL-Handbook/content/problems.rst

 Usually the judge implementation is reduced to compare the model output file with the user's output file.
 We support problem setters with default judges:

-  * **Strict** - it requires output files to be identical
-  * **Ignoring differences in whitespaces** - similar to the previous one but it ignores all extra whitespaces
+  * **Ignoring extra whitespaces** - compares output files up to extra whitespaces
-  * **Ignoring floating point errors up to a specific position** - it allows the floating point numbers to be inaccurate i.e. we can accept the errors up to for example *0.001*
+  * **Ignoring floating point errors up to a specific position** - allows the floating point numbers to be inaccurate i.e. we can accept the errors up to for example *0.01*
+  * **Exact judge** - requires output files to be identical

+More information about default judges you can find in the section :ref:`judges <judges-normal>`.
+You find there also information about *the score*, for now you can assume that the score is the test case execution time.

 .. tip::
-  The *Ignoring differences in whitespaces* judge is one of the most popular default choice.
+  The *Ignoring extra whitespaces* judge is one of the most popular default choice.
 It is more liberal for output formating errors which in fact doesn't affect on the solution semantic correctness.

   Similarly *Ignoring floating point errors up to a specific position* judge is popular choice for problems where result numbers are not integers.

-We have mentioned that the judge can also return *the score*.
-More information will be presented in the section :ref:`judges <judges-normal>`, for now you can assume that the score is the test case execution time.

 It is possible to create custom test case judges.
 The author can implement any kind of verification having full access to the input file, base input file, user's output file and even user's source code.
-For more information visit the section :ref:`advanced test case judges <judges-advanced>`.
+For more information visit the section :ref:`writing test case judges <judges-advanced>`.

 .. admonition:: Example (part 6)
   :class: note

-  For the *Integer Power* problem we decide to use default *Ignoring differences in whitespaces* judge for each test case thus we allow the user to generate extra whitespaces before and after the resulting number *a*\ :sup:`b`\.
+  For the *Integer Power* problem we decide to use default *Ignoring extra whitespaces* judge for each test case thus we allow the user to generate extra whitespaces before and after the resulting number *a*\ :sup:`b`\.

   For example when user's solution prints " |_| |_| |_| *81* |_| |_| |_| |_| " as a result for *"3 4"* problem instance it is still correct answer.